 The above regulations do not apply to members of the public exposed to noise from their non-work activities or low-level noise that is a nuisance but causes no risk of hearing damage.

 How Is A Noise Survey Conducted?

-ECL conduct workplace noise assessments throughout the UK in accordance with The Control of Noise at Work Regulations 2005.
+ECL conducts workplace noise assessments throughout the UK in accordance with The Control of Noise at Work Regulations 2005.

 ECL’s experienced consultants will measure personal exposure using dosemeters.
-We will also undertake static mapping to provide clients with an easy to digest colour coded diagram of results.
+We will also undertake static mapping to provide clients with an easy to digest table of results.
 A qualified and experienced occupational hygienist from ECL will:

 - Set up control strategies for exposure